 A cold wallet is one that isn’t connected to the Internet.
 This means enhanced security as hacking and other forms of cybercrimes are prevalent.

-Storing your cryptocurrencies in a cold wallet is akin to saving your money in a fixed deposit (excluding the lock in period).
+Storing the keys of your cryptocurrencies in a cold wallet is akin to saving your money in a fixed deposit (excluding the lock in period).
 Withdrawal or transferring your money out of your fixed deposit is more troublesome and takes more time.

 A cold wallet is also known as cold storage.
 This implies that you won’t be touching the cryptocurrencies which you’ve deposited into your cold wallet.

 Types Of Cold Wallets

 There are 2 main types of cold wallets.

 You may have heard of this form of cold wallet where you insert your hardware wallet into your laptop (like a USB drive).